 2. Use the Right Debt Financing Tools

-The two most prevalent debt financing tools are business credit cards and small business loans.
+The two most common debt financing tools are business credit cards and small business loans.
 While the latter option is typically more affordable, it makes more sense to finance certain recurring or one-time expenses with the former.

 3. Don’t Grow Too Fast

 Businesses that take on too much debt in their early stages tend to have at least one thing in common: they tried to grow too fast.
 This doesn’t just refer to the speed in which they moved forward with a game-changing initiative.
-More often than not, growing too fast means moving forward without enough data to support their initiatives.
+More often than not, growing too fast means moving forward without enough data to support their efforts.
 Before you have amassed a decent track record of ROIs, you need to take it slow and stay thrifty.
 Your only fixed expenses should be the bare essentials.

 4. Cut Expenses